 Another great Japanese address in Montreal, Furusato is an izakaya in the traditional sense of the term.
 Its owner is Japanese and it shows in the atmosphere.
 The food is always perfect.
 There are grilled meats with a sweet marinade, tempura, and a wonderful creamy dessert called chawanmushi.

 If Furusato is a Japanese bistro, Miyako is a sushi restaurant in its own right.
 This restaurant does not look as fancy as the others in this list – it could actually use a coat of paint – but do not be intimidated by its threadbare appearance.
 It’s underrated: the fish is first class, it’s affordable and the service is always excellent.
 It’s a good place to bring a group since it’s much less crowded than the other restaurants suggested here.

 DINNER: GREAT RESTAURANTS

-When a business worker on the road has the opportunity to use an expenses account wisely will easily find good places for dinner.
-However it’s a well-known fact that an expensive restaurant is not necessarily a good restaurant.
+When a business works on the road has the opportunity to use an expenses account wisely will easily find good places for dinner.
+However, it’s a well-known fact that an expensive restaurant is not necessarily a good restaurant.
 Here are some suggestions for a good supper, expenses account or not.

 Much more eccentric than the other restaurants mentioned above, Manitoba is located at the corner of Park Ave. and St-Zotique St., in the center of the island.
 This restaurant offers a very local experience of Québécois cuisine, combining wild game and native vegetables.
 An experience like none other!